H2K2U/WEC4SO/Readme.md

 $ pytest -q
 ```

-A minimal dataset in `tests/fixtures/` guarantees ≤ 0.5 s runtime.
+Fixtures in `tests/conftest.py` provide a minimal dataset for fast runs.

 ## Roadmap